Plotinus (c. 204-270 CE)

 I. Abstract

 The core ontological claim of Plotinus's Neoplatonism is that all reality emanates from a supreme, ineffable principle, The One, which is the transcendent source of all unity and being.
+As mentioned in Methodology, this comparative assessment employs the Ontological Model Assessment Framework (OMAF) to evaluate this model against the Conference of Difference (CoD).
 This comparative assessment reveals a fundamental divergence on the criterion of the relationship-between-multiplicity-and-unity, highlighting the CoD's distinctive capacity to ground unity and multiplicity in the process primitive of existence, without requiring a prior, transcendent unity.
 Where Plotinus sees a hierarchical descent from perfect unity into fragmented multiplicity, the CoD posits the relationality of the conference of difference as co-constitutive.
 This section demonstrates that the CoD offers a robust, non-emanationist account of reality's pluralistic nature, thereby contributing to the overall thesis by showcasing its ability to resolve classical problems of the one and the many without recourse to transcendence.

 II.
 Overview of Plotinus's Neoplatonism